Get Help Today(877) 648-4288

 Benzodiazepine addiction can impact anyone regardless of age, ethnicity, gender, or sexual orientation.
-These drugs are commonly used and abused by anyone looking to achieve a sense of calm.
+These drugs are commonly used and abused by anyone looking to achieve relief from an anxiety disorder.

-Teenagers use of Benzos like Xanax is increasing.
-These drugs are often available at a comparatively low cost and are easily available on streets, or from classmate with a prescription.
-Xanax use in particular is becoming nearly as popular among teens as marijuana and alcohol.
-Some teens are influenced to abuse Benzos by musicians who popularize Benzo use, while others are exposed to Benzos through friends at parties.
+Teenager use of Benzos is increasing.
+These drugs are often available at a low cost and are easily available on the street or from classmates who have a prescription.
+Xanax use is becoming nearly as popular among teens as marijuana and alcohol.
+Some teens are influenced to abuse Benzos by musicians who popularized use of the substance , while others are exposed through friends at parties.

 Women are much more likely to use Benzos than men.
 Women between the ages of 18 and 80 are twice as likely to be prescribed a Benzodiazepine as men of the same age.
-At least one third of women who are prescribed Benzos receive a long-term prescription which are more likely to result in addiction.
+At least one third of women who are prescribed Benzos receive a long-term prescription which are more likely to lead to an addiction.

 Older people are not immune to the addictive power of benzos.
 Prescriptions for adults aged between 44 to 65 are increasing.
 Some researchers believe this increase is due to the growing numbers of older Americans battling insomnia.
 Older adults are more likely to be prescribed long-lasting Benzos, increasing their risk of both dependency and Alzheimer’s disease.